coinexchain/dex-api-java/docs/GovernanceApi.md

 <a name="getTally"></a>
 # **getTally**
-> Object getTally(proposalId)
+> InlineResponse20025 getTally(proposalId)

-Get a proposal&#x27;s tally result at the current time
+Get a proposal&#39;s tally result at the current time

-Gets a proposal&#x27;s tally result at the current time.
-If the proposal is pending deposits (i.e status &#x27;DepositPeriod&#x27;) it returns an empty tally result.
+Gets a proposal&#39;s tally result at the current time.
+If the proposal is pending deposits (i.e status &#39;DepositPeriod&#39;) it returns an empty tally result.

 ### Example
 ```java